nautobot/nautobot/nautobot/ui/README.md

 ## Running test

-To run all test suite, cd into ui directory and run
+To run all test suite, run:

 ```
-npm run test
+invoke ui-unittest
 ```